Tag Archives: Maxine Cooper

 The ending is highly complex, spooky, and downright weird.
 It is one of the craziest endings I have ever experienced.

-Once the mysterious box is opened, the film transforms into a strange Twilight Zone episode, containing screeching sounds, and the explosion is open to complete interpretation and changes the dynamic.
-I had the enormous good fortune to view the alternate ending is not released in theaters.
+Once the mysterious box is opened, the film becomes a strange Twilight Zone episode with screeching sounds.
+The explosion is open to complete interpretation and changes the dynamic.
+I had the enormous fortune to view the alternate ending not released in theaters.

 What does it all mean?
-Nuclear weapons, the apocalypse, the Cold War, glowing boxes, detectives.
-Many elements in one film.
+Nuclear weapons, the apocalypse, the Cold War, glowing boxes, and detective work are many elements in one film.

-A conversation about Kiss Me Deadly (1955) could be enjoyed and, in the end, that speaks volumes for the high quality of the film.
+A conversation about Kiss Me Deadly (1955) could be enjoyed, as it speaks volumes about the film’s high quality.

 I look forward to seeing this revolutionary film again for further appreciation.